 Said to be home to Auckland’s ‘free thinkers’, Grey Lynn prides itself on being a neighbourhood with charm and a different way of doing things.
-An annual festival hosted near the Grey Lynn park is a celebration of community, creativity and craftspeople, amalgamating what this area is about.
+An annual festival hosted near Grey Lynn Park is a celebration of community, creativity, and craftspeople, amalgamating what this area is about.

-Houses in the district were mostly built in the 1880s, and low rents in the 1950s attracted many immigrant workers who quickly made this neighbourhood their home.
-Now, having undergone a similar renewal to Ponsonby, Grey Lynn has become a much sought after place, where locals live close to neighbourhood shops and within easy reach of Point Chevalier beach.
+Houses in the district were mostly built in the 1880s, and low rent in the 1950s attracted many immigrant workers who quickly made this neighbourhood home.
+Now, having undergone a similar renewal to Ponsonby, Grey Lynn has become a much sought after place where locals live close to neighbourhood shops and within easy reach of Point Chevalier beach.

 440 Richmond Road, Grey Lynn

 A fine establishment full of colour and character with a penchant for the drink.

 Riffing on the whole organic health craze sweeping Auckland, Harvest Wholefoods is a veteran of nourishment.